changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 ```

 In this form of template parameters, we can pass `100` as a parameter to the template.
-After C++11 introduced the feature of type derivation, we will naturally ask, since the template parameters here
+After C++11 introduced the feature of type derivation, we will naturally ask, since the template parameters here.
 Passing with a specific literal, can the compiler assist us in type derivation,
 By using the placeholder `auto`, there is no longer a need to explicitly specify the type?
 Fortunately, C++17 introduces this feature, and we can indeed use the `auto` keyword to let the compiler assist in the completion of specific types of derivation.